Housing in the United Kingdom

-Housing in the United Kingdom represents the largest non-financial asset class in the UK; its overall net value passed the £5 trillion mark in 2014.
+Housing in the United Kingdom represents the largest non-financial asset class in the UK; its overall net value passed the £8 trillion mark in 2023.
+This reflects a marginal decrease of 0.3% from the previous year, yet it remains £1.585 trillion higher than levels in 2019, prior to the COVID-19 pandemic.

+Housing includes modern and traditional styles.
 About 30% of homes are owned outright by their occupants, and a further 40% are owner-occupied on a mortgage.
-About 18% are social housing of some kind, and the remaining 12% are privately rented.
+Around 18% are social housing of some kind, and the remaining 12% are privately rented.

-The UK ranks in the top half of European countries with regard to rooms per person, amenities, and quality of housing.
-However, the cost of housing as a proportion of income is higher than average among said countries, and the increasing cost of housing in the UK may constitute a housing crisis for some, especially for those in low income brackets or in high-cost areas such as London.

-Housing is the jurisdiction of the Minister of State for Housing.
+The UK ranks in the top half in Europe with regard to rooms per person, amenities and quality of housing.

+However, the cost of housing as a proportion of income is higher than average amongst European Union (EU) member-states, and the increasing cost of housing in the UK may constitute a housing crisis for many especially in London, — the rate of over fivefold house price increases far exceeding the inflation rate of just little above twofold over the last three decades — with housing nationally being typically the larger driver of inflation over the three decades preceding 2022 compared to food and non-alcoholic beverages.

+Housing and planning decisions are administered by local authorities, but overall comes under the jurisdiction of the Minister of State for Housing as part of the Ministry of Housing, Communities and Local Government at Whitehall in London, with the responsibilities as devolved matters to corresponding departments in the Scottish Government, the Welsh Government and the Northern Ireland Executive, responsible for communities and local government in their jurisdictions.

 History

+Pre-Victorian era

+In the medieval era and early modern period, houses were often built of timber and were heated by fires.
+(Only the wealthy could afford to live in houses built of stone or brick at this time.)
+Houses were typically built individually until the advent of town planning in the Georgian era, when terraced houses began to be built.

-Victorian era
+Victorian and Edwardian eras

-Rapid population growth took place in the nineteenth century, particularly in cities.
+Rapid population growth took place in the nineteenth century during the Industrial Revolution and the Victorian era, particularly terraces in cities with the widespread adoption of mass-produced bricks.
 The new homes were arranged and funded via building societies that dealt directly with large contracting firms.

 Private renting from housing landlords was the dominant tenure.
 People moved in so rapidly that there was not enough capital to build adequate housing for everyone, so low-income newcomers squeezed into increasingly overcrowded slums.
-Clean water, sanitation, and public health facilities were inadequate; the death rate was high, especially infant mortality, and tuberculosis among young adults.
+Clean water, sanitation and public health facilities were inadequate; the death rate was high, especially infant mortality, and tuberculosis among young adults.
+Despite this, house prices actually fell for seventy years from the 1840s due to the expansion of the railway network which made it attractive to build on land that had previously been very distant from urban centres.